dhervastest/dhervastest/_posts/2020-02-17-Robotics:-Line-Follower.md

 # 4. PID controller implementation

 First, I needed to change the way I calculate my error (to count pixels in each side of the screen wasn't that efficient).
 So I thought a new way to calculate the deviation, now I calculate the center of the fotogram and then the center of the red line on the tack, with that I get the car deviation (center - redline_center).
-Once I had the deviation, I implemented the PID algorithm and configured each proportionality constant.
+Once I had the deviation, I implemented the PID algorithm and configured each proportionality constant experimentally.
 And this was the result:

 <pre>
 <div align="center">